-A while back when my husband and sons were off camping, I took advantage of a rare weekend alone to tackle a big project I’d been putting off for a looong time – organizing my zillions of pictures!
+A while back when my husband and sons were off camping, I took advantage of a rare weekend alone to tackle a big project I’d been putting off for a looong time – organizing my shoeboxes full of photos!

 Normally, I would advise someone to tackle a project like this in stages, but I know myself and I also know that with a tedious job like this, my best bet is to do it in one large chunk because otherwise I can let a project like this drag out for weeks, or months, or years…